 This grapefruit hibiscus margarita is the perfect cocktail recipe to make you think of summer!
 Fresh grapefruit and lime juice, homemade hibiscus simple syrup and a little muddled mint make this a fun and tropical cocktail!
+If you’re looking for game day recipes, this is the perfect drink.

 February is National Grapefruit Month and February 22nd is National Margarita Day.
 It only seems natural to combine the two.
 Obviously.